jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

   .. _stg.sasamplesigma:

-- **stg.sasamplesigma** - σ for creating the normal distribution of parameters to perform sensitivity analysis
+- **stg.sasamplesigma** - (double) σ for creating the normal distribution of parameters to perform sensitivity analysis

 Optimization